Hamza-Mughales/subscription-plans/IMPLEMENTATION_GUIDE.md

 - Ensure no other active subscription exists

 ### Feature usage not tracking
-- Verify feature slug matches exactly
+- Verify feature code matches exactly
 - Check if feature exists in plan
 - Ensure `recordFeatureUsage()` is called after action